Sept. 20-22, 2019: Mt. Rainier Field Trip

-Professor Emeritus Pat Pringle of Centralia College and colleagues will lead a 3-day trip to the Mount Rainer area to see the geology of this fantastic mountain and its geologic and environmental effects on the surrounding region.
-Participants will provide their own transportation and lodging (in Ashford and Packwood); we’ll provide field trips guidebooks, experts on specific aspects of the geology and geomorphology, and a chance to see one of Washington’s three active volcanoes.
+Professor Emeritus Pat Pringle of Centralia College and colleagues led a 3-day trip to the Mount Rainer area to see the geology of this fantastic mountain and its geologic and environmental effects on the surrounding region.
+Participants provided their own transportation and lodging (in Ashford and Packwood); we provided field trip log, a published guidebooks, experts on specific aspects of the geology and geomorphology, and a chance to see one of Washington’s three active volcanoes.

-Cost is $50 per person: Registration has closed.
-This trip was limited to 24 participants and has filled.
-For more info, you can download the preliminary field trip route and schedule in late August (when Pat Pringle finishes checking it out).
+For more info, you can download the preliminary field trip route and schedule by clicking here.
 In addition, Pat published a guide to this area that will serve as a more comprehensive resource.
 Pdfs of the various chapters of the Roadside Geology of Mount Rainier National Park and vicinity, Information Circular 107 (IC-107) as well as pdfs of other publications can be downloaded via links in the Washington Geological Survey’s online catalog.